The Work and Income website lists all the health and disability benefits available.

 To find out if you need to book an appointment use the MyMSD portal through the Work and Income website, or give them a call.

-Meeting with a case manager
+Working with a case manager

 The case manager will talk with you about your situation and check that you’ve got all the right documents and forms filled out.